Pain During Labor or an Unhealthy Baby – What’re Your Birth Fears?

 Problem 1 solved.
 But then there were all the delightful horror stories of friends missing their epidural window.

 Most hospitals have an anesthesiologist on-hand 24/7—including UM Health-West—and moms can get an epidural in a very timely fashion.
 So even if you roll in at 4 AM, there is an anesthesiologist who can help.

 But you know the coolest thing I learned about epidurals?

 You can control your epidural dose throughout the delivery.

 I’m telling you this now so you’ll know.
-I did NOT know this at my first delivery (making me wish I had delivered at Metro now…), and felt waaay more than I wanted to when it was time to push.
+I did NOT know this at my first delivery (making me wish I had delivered at UM Health-West now…), and felt waaay more than I wanted to when it was time to push.

 But there’s this little button you can push when you have an epidural that lets you decide how heavy the level of medication is.
 If you don’t want to feel anything below the waist, that’s perfectly fine.
 If you just want to address the pain, you can still have the ability to control your muscles.

 5 – The Doctor Won’t Respect my Birth Plan